KaylaKRada/AboutMeSite/README.md

 This project was my introduction to building websites from scratch using HTML and CSS.
 The assignment was to create a personal site that showcased who we are; no templates, just code.
 I had never written HTML before, and it felt a little overwhelming at first, but also super exciting.

 ### 🔧 **Action**
 I created a basic multi-page website with internal navigation, individual pages for my family, hobbies, and career path, and some creative styling using CSS gradients, absolute positioning, and animations.
 I also added fun details like a side menu, image cutouts, and page-specific styles (each section has its own `.css` file).
-This was all hand-coded using a simple text editor.
+This was all hand-coded using visual studio 2022.

 ### ✅ **Result**
 The site worked exactly as I hoped—it felt like a digital scrapbook of my life.
 While there were no advanced interactions yet, it was the first time I saw how code could turn into something personal and expressive.
 It gave me a solid foundation in how to organize HTML, link stylesheets, and structure a multi-page site.